gabrielpjordao/pyfunct/README.md

 In the above code, we wrote a testcase that inherits from `FunctTestCase`.
 All PyFunct tests must inherit from it.
 `FunctTestCase` is just a testcase that inherits from `unittest.TestCase` (python's native unittest testcase) with a few shortcuts.
 It means you can use its methods (such as `assertIn`).

-Before each test execution, a browser instance is initialized.
-When the test is finished, it automatically exits.
+Before a test suite runs, a browser instance is created.
+That same browser instance will be reused by all test cases from that class.
-If you want to create multiple browsers, all you need to do is call `self.create_browser()`.
+The browser instance will be closed once all tests from the class finish running.
+You can also create as many browsers as you want by calling `self.create_browser()`.

 ### Step 2 - Creating pages
 In Step 1 we've made references to `wikipedia index`, `search input` and `search button`.
 These are aliases that were defined in a Page class.
 To create it, you should do the following: